viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 #### Include the filter module requirements

 The filter function in your custom filter module must contain two critical elements.

-One will check if the caller of the filter function is the data management service.
+1. A utility function that will check if the caller of the filter function is the data management service.
-The other will ensure that if the data management service is not the caller, an error and the unfiltered data is returned.
+2. A safeguard that ensures if the data management service is not the caller, an error and the unfiltered data is returned.

 #### Check the caller of the collector function

-When creating your own filter module, it's required to check whether the data management service is the caller of the function responsible for data capture.
+When creating your own filter module, it's required to include a utility function to check whether the data management service is the caller of the function responsible for data capture.
 If a service other than the data management service calls the function, it will return the original, unfiltered stream contents.
 When writing a filter for other components, write your modular code to return the component's original data in case the data management service isn't the caller.

-You can achieve this by examining the `fromDataManagement` value within the `extra` argument passed to the filter function in your <file>color_filter.py</file> or <file>color_filter.go</file> file.

-{{< alert title="Important" color="note" >}}
-When coding a modular camera with the Go SDK, `FromDMContextKey` is used to check the caller of the data capture function.
-For all other components, you should use `FromDMString` instead.
-{{< /alert >}}

 The approach for checking this varies depending on the programming language used to configure your camera: